second-state/micro-slots/README.md

 - _position 19 and _size 19
 will return the right half (3045555602345605676) of this particular _value

-## Writing example - zero out value
+## Writing example - zero out a single value

 To zero out a value you would use the following design pattern.